Determining Tire Size

 Quality grading is designed to make the tire purchase decision easier for you.
 Ideally, the system is intended to provide simple, comparative data so you can make an intelligent buying decision.
 However, the ratings are based upon test results achieved under special conditions.
 This means it’s possible to misinterpret the comparative data as it relates to your individual driving habits, conditions, etc. You should still rely on your service or tire professional for assistance.

 Quality grading designates the comparative performance levels of a tire based on government-specified tests but commissioned by the individual tire manufacturers.
-All tire manufacturers and brand name owners are required to grade regular and all-season passenger tires in three categories:
+All tire manufacturers are required to grade regular and all-season passenger tires in three categories:

-The treadwear grade is a comparative rating based on the wear rate of the tire when tested under controlled conditions on a specified government test course to 6,000 miles (9,600 km).
+The treadwear grade is a comparative rating based on the wear rate of the tire when tested under controlled conditions on a specified government test course for 6,000 miles (9,600 km).
 For example, a tire graded 150 would wear one and a half times as well on the government course as a tire graded 100.
-Tires’ relative performance depends on the actual conditions of their use; however, it may depart significantly from the norm due to variations in driving habits, service practices and differences in road characteristics.
+However, actual tire performance depends on driving habits, road characteristics, service practices, and other factors that can influence the outcome.

 Traction Grades AA, A, B and C

-The traction grades from highest to lowest are AA (the highest), A, B and C. They represent how tires stop on wet pavement as measured under controlled conditions on specified government test surfaces of asphalt and concrete.
-A C tire will have the lowest traction performance.
+The traction grades from highest to lowest are AA (the highest), A, B and C. They represent how well tires stop on wet pavement as measured under controlled conditions on specified government test surfaces of asphalt and concrete.
+C-rated tires will have the lowest traction performance.

 WARNING: THE TRACTION GRADE ASSIGNED IS BASED ON A WET BRAKING (STRAIGHT AHEAD) TRACTION TEST AND DOES NOT INCLUDE CORNERING (TURNING) TRACTION.